Anomaly cancellation and one-loop finiteness of 6D half-maximal supergravities: Abstract

 \section{Abstract}

-We explain why the surprising one-loop finiteness of 6D half-maximal supergravities recently discovered in \cite{Huang:2025nyr} is the result of the cancellation of the six-dimensional gravitational and gauge anomalies in (2,0) supergravity with 21 tensor multiplets and its anomaly-free SO(5, 21) duality.
-The one-loop finiteness of (1,1) supergravity with 20 vector multiplets is also explained by anomaly-free SO(4, 20) duality symmetry.
+We suggest that the surprising one-loop finiteness of 6D half-maximal supergravities recently discovered in \cite{Huang:2025nyr} might be related to anomaly-free $SO(5, 21)$ G-duality symmetry in $(2,0)$ supergravity with 21 tensor multiplets and to anomaly-free $SO(4, 20)$ G-duality symmetry of $(1,1)$ supergravity with 20 vector multiplets.
+Our argument is reminiscent of the analogous role of the anomaly-free $E_{7(7)}$ G-duality symmetry in the UV finiteness of a maximal 4D supergravity at 3 loops.

 \stoptoc

 \parskip 6.3pt